 In this article, I’ll show you how you can work smarter and:

 All of us.

 FACT: We waste time we don’t know we’re wasting.
-Wait, what?!

 FACT: There is no huge secret to hacking some of that wasted time.
-Well, there is.

 Knowing what it is helps.